duembgen/duembgen.github.io/index.md

 image: profile-crop.png
 ---

-I am a researcher in robotics, with a focus on optimization and signal processing.
-I am currently a Postdoc at the University of Toronto in the Autonomous Space Robotics Lab (ASRL) of Tim Barfoot, where I work on certifiable perception algorithms, or in other words, how to make sure a robot has a viable estimate of its location and/or surroundings.
-I obtained my PhD in the Laboratory of Audiovisual Communications (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield.
+I am a researcher in robotics, working on bringing more formal guarantees to robotics algorithms.
+I am currently a Postdoc at the University of Toronto in the Robotics Institute working with Timothy D. Barfoot, on certifiable perception algorithms, or in other words, how to make sure a robot has a viable estimate of its location and/or surroundings.
+Before that, I obtained my Ph.D. in the Laboratory of Audiovisual Communications (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception.

 ## News

-*Last update: August 18, 2023.*
+*Last update: October 21, 2023.*

+**September 2023** More pre-prints of our brilliant students now available!
+Zi Cong (Daniel) Guo's work on Koopman SLAM is now available [here](https://arxiv.org/pdf/2309.04375.pdf) and Abhishek Goudar's work on certifiable range-only pose estimation is available [here](https://arxiv.org/abs/2309.09011).

+**August 2023** So grateful to speak at [this](https://lcav25.info/) wonderful 2-day anniversary celebration of "Signal Processing and Friends" organized by my former lab, LCAV, EPFL Switzerland.
+Also, presented our latest research at Aude Billard's LASA lab at EPFL.
+Slides available [here](https://docs.google.com/presentation/d/e/2PACX-1vStOD9jTtpyO-FV8Gf56D5Iip0aFabYmzaETrmQKatf1HQFNIA5SoquGsN30NWCsr_rVNrfVGcx_n5_/pub?start=false&loop=false&delayms=3000).

 **August 2023** Two new pre-prints of our latest work are now available on arXiv.
-Our work on automatically tightening semidefintie relaxations can be found [here](https://arxiv.org/abs/2308.05783) and our work on tightness of matrix-weighted SLAM relaxations can be found [here](https://arxiv.org/abs/2308.07275).
+Our work on automatically tightening semidefintie relaxations can be found [here](https://arxiv.org/abs/2308.05783) and Connor Holmes work on tightness of matrix-weighted SLAM relaxations can be found [here](https://arxiv.org/abs/2308.07275).

 **March 2023** I gave a talk about our latest research in the Toronto AI in Robotics (AIR) Seminar.
 The recording is available [here](https://www.youtube.com/watch?v=vA8pCuMY_2E&t=2523s).